logaretm/vue-adaptive-utils/docs/guide/network.md

 ## Usage

-You can use the `useNetworkStatus` composition function to gain access to the network information:
+You can use the `useNetworkStatus` function to gain access to the network information:

 ```js
 import { useNetworkStatus } from 'vue-adaptive-utils';